Pmedley26/Sentinel/README.md

 - M365 App Suite
 - Various Data Connectors such as Entra, Azure Activity, and M365
 - Domain Controller and Windows 11 Endpoint Installed with AMA using Azure Arc.
+- Three Additional Endpoints on a Separate Domain but Enrolled in  with Microsoft Defender for Endpoint